Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowflake_feature_store/getting_started_with_snowflake_feature_store.md

 Snowpark is the set of libraries and code execution environments that run Python and other programming languages next to your data in Snowflake.

 **Client Side Libraries** - Snowpark libraries can be downloaded, installed and used from any client-side notebook or IDE and are used for code development and deployment.
-Libraries include the Snowpark ML API, which provides Python APIs for machine learning workflows in Snowflake.
+Libraries include the [Snowpark ML API)[https://docs.snowflake.com/en/developer-guide/snowpark-ml/overview#installing-snowpark-ml], which provides Python APIs for machine learning workflows in Snowflake.

 **Code Execution Environments** - Snowpark provides elastic compute environments for secure execution of your code in Snowflake.
 Runtime options include Python, Java, and Scala in warehouses, container runtimes for out-of-the-box distributed processing with CPUs or GPUs using any Python framework, or custom runtimes brought in from Snowpark Container Services to execute any language of choice with CPU or GPU compute.